lemleysamantha/Project-one/README.md

 * ### Machine Learning Model
 ML models are the mathematical engines of Artificial Intelligence, expressions of algorithms that find patterns and make predictions faster than a human can.

+There are two types of Machine Learning:

+* Supervised Machine Learning: It is an ML technique where models are trained on labeled data i.e output variable is provided in these types of problems.
+Here, the models find the mapping function to map input variables with the output variable or the labels.
+- Regression and Classification problems are a part of Supervised Machine Learning.

+* Unsupervised Machine Learning: It is the technique where models are not provided with the labeled data and they have to find the patterns and structure in the data to know about the data.
+- Clustering and Association algorithms are a part of Unsupervised ML.
+For our project we are using **Supervised Machine learning**.

 * ### Tableau
 Tableau Software is a tool that helps make Big Data small, and small data insightful and actionable.
 The main use of tableau software is to help people see and understand their data.